-This AC describes an acceptable means of compliance with standards regarding light hazards on the hazards of laser illumination of aircraft and the steps to be taken to minimise the risks to aviation safety.
+This AC describes an acceptable means of compliance with standards regarding light hazards to aircraft and the steps to be taken to minimise the risks to aviation safety.

 Related Rules

 This AC relates specifically to Civil Aviation Rule Part 91 Subpart A - General, and Part 91 Subpart C - General Flight Rules, and Part 12, Subpart B, Notification, Investigation, and Reporting, of Occurrences.